Maria Lassnig: Exhibitions

 Well into her sixties and late in her career, Lassnig began to receive widespread recognition, especially in Europe.
 She represented Austria at the Venice Biennale with Valie Export in 1980.
 In 1996 a retrospective of her work was held at the Centre Georges Pompidou.
 She participated in documenta in both 1982 and 1997.
 For the 2005/2006 season at the Vienna State Opera she designed the large-scale (176 m²) Breakfast with Ear for the ongoing series "Safety curtain", conceived by museum in progress.
 In 2008 an exhibition of her recent paintings was shown at the Serpentine Gallery which also travelled to the Contemporary Arts Center in the Lois & Richard Rosenthal Center for Contemporary Art in Cincinnati (2009).
 The exhibition was curated by Julia Peyton-Jones and Hans Ulrich Obrist in association with Rebecca Morrill and featured thirty canvases and seven films.

 Lassnig's later solo exhibitions included It's art that keeps one ever young, Städtische Galerie im Lenbachhaus, Munich, Germany (2010), 'Maria Lassnig.
 Films’, Friedrich Petzel Gallery, New York NY, (2011), and The Location of Pictures, Universalmuseum Joanneum; Graz (2012). as well as Deichtorhallen; Hamburg (2013).

 MoMA PS1 held a major exhibition in 2014 of works, many of which that had not previously been seen in the United States before including 50 paintings, filmic works and a selection of watercolors.
 They have continued to show her films, as in the 2018 exhibition Maria Lassnig: New York Films 1970-1980.

 Since 2014, the year of her death, her work was shown at the Fondacio Tapies in Barcelona (2015), Tate Liverpool (2016), the Albertina, Vienna (2017), and the Zachęta National Gallery of Art, Warsaw (2017), the National Gallery in Prague (2018), Kunstmuseum Basel (2018), and Stedelijk Museum Amsterdam (2019).
 Lassnig's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

+From October 15, 2022–April 2, 2023, the Museum of Fine Arts, Boston exhibited Body Awareness: Maria Lassnig’s Experimental Films that “16 pieces that explore physical sensation, autobiography, friendship, and New York City, where the artist lived in the 1970s.”